rackerlabs/docs-developer-blog/_posts/2018-07-24-dynamic-data-masking-in-sql-server-2016.md

 to designate how much of the sensitive data to reveal with minimum impact on the application layer.
-DDM can be configured on the database to hide sensitive data as the result sets of queries over designated database fields, which the data in the database is not changed.
+DDM can be configured on the database to hide sensitive data as the result sets of queries over designated database fields.
+The data in the database is not changed.

-Dynamic data masking is easy to use with existing applications, because masking rules are applied in the query results.
+Because masking rules are applied in the query results, dynamic data masking is easy to use with existing applications.

 DDM is available in SQL Server 2016 and Azure SQL Database, and is configured by using Transact-SQL commands.
 For additional information about